onassar/Safari-ExtensionState/README.md

 # SafariExtensionState

 ## Usage
 Below is an example of how to call the `SafariExtensionState` class.
-You'd like make the below call from within your `global.html` file, so that after an `install` or `update` action, your code is triggered.
+You'd likely make the below call from within your `global.html` file, so that after an `install` or `update` action, your code is triggered.

 ``` javascript
 SafariExtensionState.installed(function(version) {